 In the United States, the American Lung Association’s most polluted areas for 2018 include:

 - El Centro, California

-Though it wasn’t on the American Lung Association’s top 10 list for 2016, Birmingham, Alabama was listed the worst city to live in with COPD by the Lung Institute.
+Birmingham, Alabama was named worst city to live in with COPD by the Lung Institute in 2016.
 This list factored in not only air pollution, but also the number of hospitals and rehabilitation centers available in the cities.

 - Avoid harsh chemical cleaners, sprays, powders.

 - Keep your home dust-free and avoid dusty areas as much as possible.

 - Use an air purifier.

 Burning wax candles can also be irritating, so you should ask your doctor whether they’re safe.

 “One huge thing I was doing wrong was using popular [brand] candles around the house,” says Elizabeth Wishba, who lives in Bakersfield, California and has managed COPD for more than 10 years.

 “These candles are made with petroleum-based wax and scents...very bad for COPD, asthma sufferers.
 I started making my own soy candles with essential oils and selling them online.
 Now I can still enjoy candles without the effects that worsen my symptoms.”